Proryanator/encoder-benchmark/README.md

   free to have more than 1 for your testing (although the benchmark would only run against one)
 - the tool does _not_ support multiple AMD GPU's for the benchmark tool, but you are able to still specify _-gpu_ with the permutor-cli tool
+- for AV1 on Intel Arc, make sure the monitor plugged into the Arc GPU is your primary monitor, otherwise ffmpeg may not use/pickup the GPU

 ---

 ## Installation and Setup

-Note: tool has been tested with ffmpeg version `5.1.2`, so it's highly suggested to use the same version, or at least version `5.*` of ffmpeg/ffprobe.
+Note: tool has been tested with ffmpeg version `6.0` (this version comes bundled with AV1 hardware encoding support), so it's highly suggested to use the same version, or at least version `6.*` of ffmpeg/ffprobe.

 1) Installation of <a href='https://ffmpeg.org/download.html'>ffmpeg</a>